Gaza-Israel War

 MSF facility with MSF staff

-The primary healthcare centre is located between Al Mawasi and Khan Younis to address the needs of the local population who have set up tents in the area, offering services such as general medicine, paediatric consultations, vaccination, emergency healthcare and wound care, antenatal and postnatal care, mental healthcare, health promotion, malnutrition screening and ambulatory therapeutic feeding centre, and other services based on MSF capacities and population needs.
+The primary healthcare centre is located between Al Mawasi and Khan Younis to address the needs of the local population who have set up tents in the area, offering services such as general and paediatric consultations for acute and chronic conditions, vaccination, emergency healthcare and wound care, antenatal and postnatal care, psychosocial and mental healthcare, health promotion, malnutrition screening and ambulatory therapeutic feeding centre (ATFC), for severe and moderate children and pregnant & lactating women.
+There is also a 24-hour emergency service.

 Al Qarara clinic in Khan Younis